 For further details on individual rights, please visit the ICO guide to GDPR.

-The lawful basis for CEH processing personal data can affect which rights are available to individuals.
+The lawful basis for UKCEH processing personal data can affect which rights are available to individuals.
 For example some rights will not apply.

 Table: the X entries indicate where individual rights do not apply

 An individual always has the right to object to processing for the purposes of direct marketing, whatever lawful basis applies.
 The remaining rights are not always absolute, and there are other rights which may be affected in other ways.
 If UKCEH is relying on legitimate interests more detail will be provided in the privacy notice to comply with the right to be informed.
 Further details on how the lawful basis for processing your data affect the rights available to you are outlined below:

 If we are processing your data on the basis of contract, your right to object and your right not to be subject to a decision based solely on automated processing will not apply.
 However, you will have a right to data portability.

 If your data is being processed on the basis of legal obligation, you have no right to erasure, right to data portability, or right to object.

 Your rights to erasure and data portability do not apply if your data is processed on the basis of public task.
 However, you do have a right to object.

 Where UKCEH is relying on legitimate interests, the right to data portability does not apply.

 7. The right to withdraw consent (if applicable)